How to Grow Mushrooms Outside: Growing Mushrooms on Logs

 - Cutting and handling logs.
 Ideally logs should be cut between December and March.
 If the logs are going to be stored in the winter before inoculation they should be placed in a well-shaded area out of any wind.
 Stacks should be kept close to the ground and tarped.
 Snow cover can be a great way to keep moisture inside the log.
 If logs are cut outside of the dormant season they should be inoculated as soon as possible.
 Logs should have minimal bark damage and be free of rot or other visible fungi on them.

-- Spawn and strain selection.
+- Spawn and strain selection for growing mushrooms on logs.
 The selection of a quality spawn producer and the correct strain is vital to the success of growing mushrooms outside.
 The best producer for shiitake mushrooms is LE46 a wide range shiitake strain that responds to shocking and has a fast spawn run.

-- Managing logs after inoculation.
+- Managing logs after inoculation for growing mushrooms on logs.
 Moisture is critical to growing mushrooms.
 The moisture content of logs should be maintained around 45%.
 Mycelium can grow anywhere between 20-50%, but outside of that range will be suffocated by water or killed through drought.
 The most important time to maintain proper moisture content is during the first year spawn run.
 If rainfall does not occur every 2 weeks be sure to water your logs.
 You can do this by placing a sprinkler on them for 4-8 hours or by soaking them for 2-5 hours.
 This will bring the moisture content back up and keep the logs happy for another month.

 Step-by-step process: How to grow mushrooms outside with log cultivation

 - Cut logs and gather materials.
-First step is to gather all materials you will need for growing mushrooms outside.
+The first step to growing mushrooms on logs is to gather all materials you will need for growing mushrooms outside.
 Order sawdust or plug spawn here.
 If you are using sawdust spawn, you will also need to purchase a palm inoculation tool.
 If you are using plug spawn you will need a hammer.
 Cut the logs being used for cultivation between December and March.

 - Drill holes into the log for the spawn to go into.
 The holes should be about 1 inch deep and spaced 6 inches apart in the row.
 The log should be rotated 2 inches to start the next row, drill all the way around the surface of the log with 2 inches in between rows and 6 inches in between holes in the row.
 The rows can be off set creating a diamond pattern.